Skip to Content

 This easy bacon and cherry tomato pasta recipe is a "localised" version of pasta Amatriciana.

-I then use passata as it is a great store cupboard that I use to amplify the flavours of the fresh tomatoes.
+I then use passata as it is a great store cupboard ingredient that I use to amplify the flavours of the fresh tomatoes.

 Overhead tomato and bacon pasta garnished with parsley and pecorino cheese served on a blue plate.